spiral/docs/docs/en/advanced/attributes.md

-# Attributes
+# Advanced — Attributes

+Attributes in PHP are a way to add metadata to classes, properties, functions, constants, and parameters.
+This metadata can be used to provide additional information about the element or to change the behavior of the element in certain situations.

+The `spiral/attributes` component provides a simple and consistent way to work with attributes in PHP.

+**Benefits of using attributes in PHP application:**

+- They provide a way to add metadata to elements in a way that is separate from the logic of the element.
+- They can be used to change the behavior of elements in certain situations, such as providing additional validation for a property or changing the behavior of a function based on its attributes.
+- They can be used to provide additional information about elements, such as providing documentation for a class or property.

-The `spiral/attributes` component serves two very important purposes:
+**The component also serves two very important purposes:**

 - The ability to combine different types of metadata in one place.
 You shouldn't care if the developer is using [Doctrine Annotations](https://www.doctrine-project.org/projects/doctrine-annotations/en/1.10/index.html) or [PHP Attributes](https://wiki.php.net/rfc/attributes_v2) added in PHP 8.
 - The ability to read attributes in any version of the language.
 This means that you can use the PHP 8 Attributes right